 Social media and new digital technologies have decentralised and democratised the dissemination and consumption of information, fracturing traditional media systems.

-This has opened up opportunities for a different type of journalism conducted by organisations outside of the traditional news industry, entities that inherently by their nature, have less focus on objectivity and impartiality, rather than goals and outcomes.
+This has opened up opportunities for a different type of journalism from different types of organisations, ones that have less focus on objectivity and impartiality and more on particular values and causes.

-Smart NGOs long ago realised they could use these digital platforms and tools to spread their own message, instead of having to rely on partnerships with traditional media.
+Smart NGOs long ago realised they could use these tools to spread their own message, instead of having to rely on partnerships with traditional media.

 Organisations such as the American Civil Liberties Union and Greenpeace now operate in-house editorial operations, hiring experienced editors and reporters from the Times and the BBC to produce regular news stories.